-JARGON BUSTER! 🔅

-WADER BIRDS, or shorebirds, are the species we
+JARGON BUSTER! ♀ S, or shorebirds, are the sp

-find wading along shorelines and mudflats

-looking for food (such as small aquatic insects and crustaceans).
+WADER BIRDS, or shorebirds, are the species we find wading along shorelines and mudflats looking for food (such as small aquatic insects and crustaceans).
 They are typically long-legged and long-billed to help them dig!